 - This standard also recommends that you let the learner start the audio track or video, rather than letting it start automatically.

-- This standard also helps people who find it difficult to concentrate on visual content, when audio is playing at the same time will benefit from being able to turn down the volume in a video with sound.
+- People who with cognitive impairments and who find it difficult to concentrate on visual content when audio is playing at the same time will benefit from being able to turn down the volume in a video with sound.

 Automatically playing audio

-This video demonstrates the problems that someone who is using a screen reader may have if you add audio which plays automatically to your eLearning resource.
+This video demonstrates the problems that someone who is using a screen reader may have if they are not able to stop audio content or control the volume.